|GAD BEN-MEIR, former director of the World Sephardi Federation in London, has until recently practiced law as a

-Solicitor of the Supreme Court of Victoria in Melbourne, Australia.
-He is a published poet (in Arabic) with a keen
+Barrister and Solicitor of the Supreme Court of Victoria in Melbourne, Australia.
+He is a published poet in Arabic

 The story behind his writing of poems and lyrics is unusual.
 After matriculating from the Shammash School (1948) in

 Baghdad, he worked for two years as a teacher at the “Alliance Israelite Universelle,” a primary and intermediate French

 school in Baghdad.
 It was in this two-year period that he also worked as a film critic.
 The Egyptian and Indian movies that

 he wrote about, and that he enjoyed, were full of singing and dancing.
 It was at that time that he himself started to write

 poems of love.
 He wrote not only in literary Arabic, but inspired by these films, in the Egyptian dialect as well.